blooparksystems/website/website_qweb_diff/README.rst

 Why is useful to save small changes of the view instead of a copy of the view updated?

-- (?)
-Handle XML views in modules and manually updates in a website.
+- Handle XML views in modules and manually updates in a website.
 Currently once you touch a view it can be update by a module upgrade.

-- (?)
-Go back some changes, use UNDO like in a normal text editor.
+- Go back some changes, use UNDO like in a normal text editor.

 - ...

 Features
 --------

-To get the main feature of this module working fine we need to consider two important moments:
+For the main feature of this module we need to consider two important moments:

 1. Save an updated view.
 2. Render a view taking into account the changes saved.